 I also got some mini pumpkins at the Target Dollar Spot and placed them inside my Pioneer Woman mini cake stand.
 I think they look so cute in there!

 The table looks simple yet pretty, and it was definitely done on a budget, only purchasing a couple of things while also making use of last year’s decor.

 On my buffet, I always start off with my tiered tray.
 This is probably the most versatile piece of decor I own.
 I change it up for every season and holiday!
 It’s a very inexpensive way to decorate for the seasons!
 Just a few things from the Target dollar spot and a few more items I already had and it was done!

-- This mini cake stand adorns the centerpiece on my dining room table and the table in my living room has a simple centerpiece.
+- Mini Cake Stand : This mini cake stand adorns the centerpiece on my dining room table this fall.

 I kept everything kind of neutral and organic, with a touch of greenish aqua.
 Don’t you love that cotton ball?!
 I definitely have a lot of fun switching the tray up every few months.